mayurjobanputra/php-upload-image-resize/README.md

 ```

 ### mode:(According to the percentage of targetWidth and targetHeight set)<br>
-default: cover
+default: cover<br>
-cover: It will crop the image, but there will be no white or transparent background color.
+cover: It will crop the image, but there will be no white or transparent background color.<br>
-contain: No crop, but white or transparent background color
+contain: No crop, but white or transparent background color<br>
-byWidth: zoom according to width
+byWidth: zoom according to width<br>
-byHeight: Scale according to height
+byHeight: Scale according to height<br>
-autoHeight: Scale according to width, but the height is not targetHeight, but the height based on the percentage of width
+autoHeight: Scale according to width, but the height is not targetHeight, but the height based on the percentage of width<br>

 ### property:
 Default: According the width resize image<br>